CloudReactor/cloudreactor-procwrapper/README.md

       --send-hostname       Send the hostname to the API server --no-send-runtime-metadata
-                            Do not send metadata about the runtime environment
+                            Do not send metadata about the runtime environment --runtime-metadata-refresh-interval RUNTIME_METADATA_REFRESH_INTERVAL
+                            Refresh interval for runtime metadata, in seconds.
+The default value depends on the execution method.

     log:
       Logging settings